darrylwest/pluggable-webapp/docs/system-diagram.md

 A dedicated microservice for handling all authentication and authorization logic.

-It communicates with Firebase (an external IdP - Identity Provider) to validate user tokens (e.g., JWTs).
+* communicates with Firebase (an external IdP - Identity Provider) to validate user tokens (e.g., JWTs).
-It communicates with socks-db to potentially retrieve or store user session data or permissions that are kept in Redis.
+* communicates with socks-db to potentially retrieve or store user session data or permissions that are kept in Redis.

 ### Models Service: